Optimal Causal Annotations: An Application to Casenotes in Social Services: Additional experiments, details, and discussion

-\paragraph{Results.} We see the greatest advantage with our adaptive estimation for budgets between 0.1 and 0.4.
+\paragraph{Results} The leftmost column of \Cref{fig:retailhero_lineplots} reports the mean squared error and average confidence interval width on the synthetic data across budgets, and \Cref{fig:estimates_simulation_boxplot} shows boxplots of the ATE estimates against the full-information skyline.
+We see the greatest advantage with our adaptive estimation for budgets between 0.1 and 0.4.
 While for larger budgets, even as the MSE for both estimators converge, the interval width for the adaptive estimator is still relatively small.
 Adaptive annotation with a larger budget introduces additional variation in inverse annotation probabilities, as compared to uniform sampling, which is equivalent to full-information estimation at a marginally smaller budget.
 This regime of improvement for small budgets is nonetheless practically relevant and consistent with other works.

 To stabilize the estimation of the inverse annotation probabilities, we use the plug-in estimator following \cref{eqn-RZ-estimation} and the ForestReisz method to estimate the balancing weights \citep{chernozhukov2022riesznet}.This approach provides an automatic machine learning debiasing procedure to learn the Reisz representer, or unique weights that automatically balances functions between treated and control groups using a random forest model.